andyatkinson/andyatkinson.github.io/consulting.md

 </p>

   <ul>
-<li>More than 12 years of professional Ruby on Rails experience as a full-time employee (FTE) individual contributor (IC) engineer, most recently at a Staff level (<a href="https://www.linkedin.com/in/andyatkinson/">LinkedIn profile</a>)</li>
+<li>More than 12 years of professional Ruby on Rails experience as a full-time employee (FTE) individual contributor (IC) engineer, most recently at a Staff level (<a href="https://www.linkedin.com/in/andyatkinson/">LinkedIn profile</a>), at Microsoft, Groupon, LivingSocial, and Fountain.</li>
-<li>FTE IC at Microsoft, Groupon, LivingSocial, and Fountain.
-Successfully delivered dozens of high impact Rails and PostgreSQL projects.</li>
 <li><a href="/speaking-opportunities">I've presented at multiple PostgreSQL events</a> including PGConf NYC and PGDay Chicago.
 I’ve presented at RailsConf 2022 related to performance, scalability, and maintainability with PostgreSQL and Rails.</li>
 <li>I’ve written a bestselling book 📚 <a href="https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/">High Performance PostgreSQL for Rails</a>, published by Pragmatic Programmers in 2024, with more than 1000 copies sold while in Beta.</li>
 </ul>